 Please be aware this is a competitive program with finite funding, and the Office of Undergraduate Research receives many more strong proposals than it is able to fund.
 The staff of the Office of Undergraduate Research is unable to share specific information about the assessment of individual applications after the decisions have been made.

 Announcement: In addition to the 20 students who will receive the $1K PURS award, a smaller, select cohort of PURS applicants may receive a "competitive without funding" notification.
 This means that these students' applications were judged to be worthy of funding by the selection committee, but unfortunately there were not enough resources available to award them the $1K scholarship.
 Students in this category will be encouraged to find another way to go forward with the research project, such as enrolling in independent study, securing funds through another source, or volunteering to work without a stipend on the project.
-Students who are able to conduct the research in some other fashion will be considered PURS participants, and will be invited to all the PURS activities including the fall 2014 kickoff event, and be entitled to all other privileges associated with the PURS program.
+Students who are able to conduct the research in some other fashion will be considered PURS participants, and will be invited to all the PURS activities including the spring 2016 kickoff event, and be entitled to all other privileges associated with the PURS program.

 - Students admitted to the program must perform at least 7 hours of research a week/total of 100 hours per semester under guidance of a faculty member